Planning & Development Manager

-With a genuine commitment to flexible working, we believe that work life balance is incredibly important.
 There are a number of benefits that you’ll access being a part of our inclusive team including flexi time, 27.5 days holiday (with an additional 6 days flexi time), civil service pension scheme, gym membership contribution, and professional membership.

 Working at the Coal Authority:

 Equality, Diversity and Inclusion:

 The Coal Authority is committed to developing a supportive, inclusive, caring and positive community.
 We encourage applications from people with the required skills and experience, from different backgrounds, cultures, ethnicities and beliefs.
 Diversity is vital to our success and innovation and is fundamental to our values of being trusted, inclusive and progressive.
 We offer a guaranteed interview for candidates with disabilities who meet the basic selection criteria.

 If you require any reasonable adjustments or alternative format application forms you can get in touch with us by contacting the HR team by email at [email protected] or by phone on 0345 762 6848.